 How do you interpret these test results?
 Four plausible interpretations should be provided.
 These should be presented in the format of a multiple choice question with a single correct (or best) answer.
 The answers may be brief phrases or short sentences, should be similar in length, and should be arranged alphabetically by first word in the answer.
 (50 words)

 Test characteristics.
 A brief review of the diagnostic test should be provided.
 For biomarkers, this should include a brief description of the related physiology.
 Test accuracy should be reported using sensitivity and specificity or likelihood ratios, and predictive values should be provided for common clinical scenarios.
+Please use likelihood ratios whenever possible, since they do not depend on disease prevalence.
+The prevalence of the disease should be stated so that the pretest probability may be estimated.
 For example, “For patients with a typical disease prevalence of 10%, the predictive values of positive and negative test results are approximately 50% and 1%, respectively.”
 Discussion of the application and utility of the diagnostic test should be based on a high-quality systematic review or authoritative practice guideline.
 If a more recent, original study supersedes or adds meaningfully to the prior synthesis of research, that article also should be cited.
 The approximate cost of the test should be provided.
 Some costs can be obtained from Medicare fee schedules at http://www.cms.gov/Medicare/Medicare-Fee-for-Service-Payment/ClinicalLabFeeSched/index.html.
 (200 words)

 Application of test result to this patient.
 A brief discussion of how the diagnostic test result will facilitate the next steps in a patient’s management should be presented.
 Please also address the correct answer to the question about test interpretation in this section.
 (200 words)